 Every winter is happens: I finally have time to make salves, ointments, teas, tinctures, etc. and the recipes all require infused oils that use plants that are only fresh and free in my yard in the spring and summer.

-As an ambitious gardener, I barely keep my sanity during the spring and summer with my garden plans.
+As an ambitious gardener, I barely keep my sanity during the spring and summer with my garden plans (read more about my reflections on the Insanity of Spring here).
 I do NOT have time to make herbal remedies then!
 So I’ve some up with a compromise: I’m spending ONE day making Dandelion Infused Oil, Comfrey Infused Oil, and Plantain Infused Oil.
 When my Calendula blooms later this summer, I’ll then spend ONE day making Calendula Infused Oil and Yarrow Infused Oil.

 Since infused oils stay good for at least a year, I will be able to use them this winter for my projects.
 Huzzah!